stuffmatic/fSpy/_README.md

 Here's how to run the app in development mode

+1. Run `yarn dev-server` to start the dev server
-1. Run `yarn build-dev` to build both the main and GUI code.
+2. Run `yarn build-dev` to build both the main and GUI code.
 This build step is needed to generate main process code used to start up the app.
-2. Run `yarn dev-server` to start the dev server
 3. Run `yarn electron-dev` to start an Electron instance which uses the dev server to provide automatic reloading on GUI code changes.

-⚠️ Currently, changes to main process code requires a manual rebuild, i.e steps 1-3, in order to show up in the app.
+⚠️ Currently, changes to main process code requires a manual rebuild, i.e steps 2-3, in order to show up in the app.

 ## Creating binaries for distribution